arosini/spring-boot-starter-app/README.md

     - Click on `Browse` and select the cloned repository location
     - Click on `Build Model` and then `Finish`

-8. Install and login to Heroku
+8. Install and setup Heroku
     ```
     $ wget -O- https://toolbelt.heroku.com/install-ubuntu.sh | sh
     $ heroku login